gouravkhator/previte/README.md

-# Previte -- Preact + Vite
+# Previte - Preact + Vite

 Playing around with Preact and Vite.

-> This `vite-plugin-pwa` branch uses `vite-plugin-pwa` for the PWA functionality, but still there are some issues for PWA in the development mode.
+> This `vite-plugin-pwa` git branch uses `vite-plugin-pwa` npm package for the **PWA** functionality.

+## Current Issues with this branch

+- [ ] Service workers does not work in development mode.

 ## Checklist

 - [x] Sass Support
 - [x] Prettier config
+- [x] Service workers and PWA support
+- [x] Precaching and Runtime Caching for PWA
+- [ ] Show update button to the user, to let them update the PWA's content
 - [ ] Husky + Lint-staged for linting before committing changes to the remote repo.
-- [x] Service workers and PWA support
 - [ ] [Legacy browser support](https://vitejs.dev/guide/build.html)
 - [ ] Environment variables and files
 - [ ] Github CI/CD